guyzmo/kitt/README.md

 touch and gesture detection framework.
 Your mouse has to be detected by Kivy in order to work with KiTT, and thus shall exists as a known `/dev/input/event?` device.

+And [here](http://nothing.to/blog/2013/05/22/kitt:-a-multitouch-gesture-tool-based-on-kivy) I wrote a blog post about it!

 INSTALL
 -------